dhwlm/delete-whitelines/README.md

 # Delete Whitelines

-Delete Whitelines is an Atom plug-in for removing empty lines.
+Delete Whitelines is an Atom package for removing empty lines.

 ![A screenshot of your package](https://raw.githubusercontent.com/dhwlm/delete-whitelines/master/screenshot.gif)